Indominus-Rexian/VBV/README.md

 It doesn't let you close the window so easily(without killing the terminal) and just clicking a button can create a window, you can create as many windows as you like by clicking it.

 ## How I Changed .py to .exe

-(Seems like .exe was not able to get converted!
-A release update will be done soon) Well there were many ways to do so, But I used this [library](https://pypi.org/project/pyinstaller/) which made it so easy to change it.
+Well there were many ways to do so, But I used this [library](https://pypi.org/project/auto-py-to-exe/) which made it so easy to change it.
-A tutorial for the same can be found [here](https://datatofish.com/executable-pyinstaller/).
+A tutorial for the same can be found [here](https://coderslegacy.com/python/auto-py-to-exe-tutorial/).

 I guess I will continue to make more normal viruses(or scripts ;-;) like this in the future while learning GUI Python.